 Babywearing benefits that we don’t need science to prove

-Okay, so scientific data is important and we need facts to make good choices.
-But it is foolish to exclude cultural wisdom and anecdotal evidence when considering the benefits of babywearing.
-Often times the best advice and most pertinent truths are gained by simply asking other parents about their personal experience.
+Okay, so scientific data is important and facts help us make good choices.
+But it would be foolish to ignore cultural wisdom and anecdotal evidence when considering the benefits of babywearing.
+The best advice and most pertinent truths are often gained by simply asking other parents about their personal experience.

-With that said, here are some benefits that we don’t need science to confirm.
-You see, babywearing can:
+That said, here are some benefits that don’t need ‘confirmed’ by science.
+Babywearing can:

 - Enable you to be more productive;